ocaml/dune/doc/foreign-code.rst

     should appear, otherwise the dynamic linking of the C library will be attempted.
 However, this usually fails because the ``libfoo.so`` isn't available at the time of the execution.
-- *Attach* the C archive files to an OCaml library via :ref:`foreign-archives`.
+- *Attach* the C archive files to an OCaml library via :doc:`/reference/foreign-archives`.

 For instance, let's assume that you want to build a C library ``libfoo`` using ``libfoo``'s own build system and attach it to an